Pauked/dcli/!todo.md

-## DCLI v0.4
+## DCLI v0.3.10

-[x] Improve map title/author lookup (Doomworld API - https://www.doomworld.com/idgames/api/)
+[x] Improve map title/author lookup (default to Doomworld API - https://www.doomworld.com/idgames/api/) [x] Search Doomworld for maps
-[ ] On add of Editor, prompt to set default
+[x] Download maps from Doomworld and add to database [x] On add of Editor, prompt to set default
-[ ] Have a profile switch of "include play settings?", default to on.
-[ ] CLI for Profile (edit)
-[ ] CLI for Editor (edit)
-[ ] CLI for Engines/IWADs/Maps (delete)
-[ ] CLI for all App Settings
-[ ] CLI for Play Settings
+[x] CLI for Play Settings
-[ ] Map Play Queue - user selected
-[ ] List of Profiles highlights Default and Last Played [/] Search Doomworld for maps
-[/] Download maps from Doomworld
+[x] Improve success message for setting Default options

 ## Future Dev / Nice to haves

+[ ] Have a profile switch of "include play settings?", default to True [ ] Map Play Queue - user selected
 [ ] Map Play Queue - Cacowards
 [ ] Map Play Queue - random
+[ ] Cache Doomworld API calls locally
+[ ] List of Profiles highlights Default and Last Played [ ] UI for Delete Maps
+[ ] CLI for Delete Maps
+[ ] CLI for Profile (edit)
+[ ] CLI for Engines/IWADs (delete)
+[ ] CLI for all App Settings (search folders)
-[ ] Download map from Doomworld / idgames, uncompress and add to maps list [ ] Extend hardcoded list of engines
+[ ] Extend hardcoded list of engines
+[ ] History of Profiles/WADs played with time played
+[ ] Track time played at a WAD and Engine level
 [ ] Option to auto create Profiles by multi-selecting Maps (can do single select correctly) and combining with Default Engine/Default IWAD
 [ ] Remember last position in a given menu!
-[ ] Colour code menu options (to make quick selection easier) [ ] Define a quick access menu (use defined selection of options to be displayed in a menu) [ ] Track usage of options to generate a "most used options menu" [ ] Handling of savegames, ability to read information from and provide options to select [ ] Next iteration of dcli to be dui.
-Full TUI app instead of simple console app.
-[ ] Shared database for Windows and macOS.
+[ ] Colour code menu options (to make quick selection easier) [ ] Define a quick access menu (use defined selection of options to be displayed in a menu) [ ] Track usage of options to generate a "most used options menu" [ ] Handling of savegames, ability to read information from and provide options to select [ ] Shared database for Windows and macOS.
 Need to consider base paths, sub folders of files, etc.
+[ ] Built in mini-WIKI of Doom help.
+Weapon stats, monster stats [ ] Play demo support in Play Settings
+[ ] Record demo support in Play Settings
+[ ] **Next iteration of dcli to be dui.
+Full TUI app instead of simple console app.**

 ## Save game notes